Landing Vehicle, Tracked: LVT(A)-5

 Introduced in 1945, the LVT(A)-5 was a LVT(A)-4 with a powered turret and a gyrostabilizer for the howitzer.
 Some were upgraded in the late 1940s by modifying the armor configuration.
 269 units produced.

 LVT-3C

 Modified LVT-3.
 An armored roof was fitted and the bow was extended to improve buoyancy.
 Armament included a .30 inch machine gun in a turret and another in a ball mount in the bow.
 1,200 LVT-3s were converted.

 Amphibian, tracked, 4-ton General Service ("Neptune")

 A British vehicle based on the LVT-4, known as the Neptune, was built by Nuffield.
 Only a handful of the 2,000 ordered were completed.
 The Sealion was a recovery version, and the Turtle a workshop version.

 Preservation

+China

+At least one LVT(A)-1 or LVT(A)-4 retrofitted(according to photograph) is preserved in Military Museum Beijing according to above photograph.